EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks

 Use Grid search to find the best combination of alpha, beta and gamma for EfficientNet-B1, as discussed in Section 3.3 in paper.
 Search space, tuner, configuration examples are provided here.

-git clone https://github.com/ultmaster/EfficientNet-PyTorchto clone this modified version of EfficientNet-PyTorch.
+git clone https://github.com/ultmaster/EfficientNet-PyTorchto clone the ultmaster modified version of the original EfficientNet-PyTorch.
 The modifications were done to adhere to the original Tensorflow version as close as possible (including EMA, label smoothing and etc.); also added are the part which gets parameters from tuner and reports intermediate/final results.
 Clone it into

 EfficientNet-PyTorch; the files like

 train_imagenet.shwill appear inside, as specified in the configuration files.

 config_pai.ymlfor OpenPAI) to find the best EfficientNet-B1.
 Adjust the training service (PAI/local/remote), batch size in the config files according to the environment.

 For training on ImageNet, read

 EfficientNet-PyTorch/train_imagenet.sh.
 Download ImageNet beforehand and extract it adhering to PyTorch format and then replace

 /mnt/data/imagenet in with the location of the ImageNet storage.
 This file should also be a good example to follow for mounting ImageNet into the container on OpenPAI.